max/max.github.io/_posts/2018-01-03-almost-all-of.md

 ---
 > Almost all of how we live our lives is dictated by the construct of time.

-'A Year of Stretching Time' by Sana Rao for [The Pastry Box]( [the-pastry-box-project.net/sana-rao/...](https://the-pastry-box-project.net/sana-rao/2018-january-1))
+'A Year of Stretching Time' by Sana Rao for [The Pastry Box](https://the-pastry-box-project.net/sana-rao/2018-january-1).